jafernandez01/TT-pipeline/javierfernandez.md

 ## 3. Outcomes:

 The main outcome of this code should be a .csv file with three columns:
-   - An ID column identifying each samples (_based on the input file with the data points and dates_)
+   - An ID column identifying each sample (_based on the input file with the data points and dates_)
    - A second and third columns with the calculated HTT and DTT respectively.

 ## 4. Sketch